neonidian/public-key-infrastructure/README.md

 If you want to know what data packets are transferred and received, you can use packet capture softwares like [wireshark]

 [wireshark]: https://www.wireshark.org

+See the sub-directory [one-way-tls-using-java-keytool] about generating keystore.
+This generation uses pkcs12 format which can be used for any applications which supports this format.

+[one-way-tls-using-java-keytool]:one-way-tls-using-java-keytool/

+#### Two way TLS

+In case of two-way TLS, both client and server authenticate each other to ensure that both parties involved in the communication are trusted.

+Both parties share their public certificates to each other and then verification/validation is performed based on that.

+Below is the high level description of the steps involved in establishment of connection and transfer of data between a client and server in case of two-way SSL:

+1. Client requests a protected resource over HTTPS protocol and the SSL/TSL handshake process begins.

+2. Server returns its public certificate to the client along with server hello.

+3. Client validates/verifies the received certificate.
+Client verifies the certificate through certification authority (CA) for CA signed certificates.

+4. If Server certificate was validated successfully, client will provide its public certificate to the server.

+5. Server validates/verifies the received certificate.
+Server verifies the certificate through certification authority (CA) for CA signed certificates.

+6. After completion of handshake process, client and server communicate and transfer data with each other encrypted with the secret keys shared between the two during handshake.

+See the sub-directory [two-way-tls-using-java-keytool] about generating keystore.
+This generation uses pkcs12 format which can be used for any applications which supports this format.

+[two-way-tls-using-java-keytool]:two-way-tls-using-java-keytool/

+##### Certificate Based Authentication

+Certificate based authentication is a feature that can be used on addition to Two way TLS so that a form login is not required.
+This requires configuring the application to be deployed in a server to use certificate based authentication and no extra step required if the two way TLS works already.